Hershel Woody Williams National Medal of Honor Monument Location Act

 Bill Summary

-**Main Purpose & Objectives:** The Hershel Woody Williams National Medal of Honor Monument Location Act (HR 186) is a feel-good bill that aims to authorize the construction of a commemorative work on the National Mall to honor Medal of Honor recipients.
-Because what America really needs is another monument to stroke the egos of politicians and bureaucrats.
+**Main Purpose & Objectives:** The Hershel Woody Williams National Medal of Honor Monument Location Act is a bill that's supposed to honor the Medal of Honor recipients by authorizing a commemorative work on the National Mall.
+But let's be real, folks, this is just a thinly veiled attempt to pander to veterans' groups and score some cheap patriotic points.

 Related Topics